RedVoxInc/redvox-api-1000/docs/api_m.md

 Further, the location metadata should be populated to provide information on location permissions, user location requests, and location provider information.

+Calculations for determining the best location metrics per packet are provided next.

+TODO

 #### Image data

 TODO